canonical-ols/conn-check/README.rst

 password
     The password to authenticate with.

-use_ssl
+use_tls
-    Optional flag whether to connect with ssl.
+    Optional flag whether to connect with TLS.
 Default: true.

 vhost
     Optional vhost name to connect to.
 Default '/'.